ScienceOxford/ready-to-roll/README.md

 # ccc_ready_to_roll

-files for Creative Computing Club 'Ready to Roll'
+Files for the 1.5h Creative Computing Club session, Ready to Roll

+Developed by ScienceOxford for educational purposes.
+Please give credit where applicable.
+We love seeing what you've created, so tag us when you share! @ScienceOxford

+Creative Commons Licence
+This work is licensed under a Creative Commons Attribution 4.0 International License.